Freestanding ovens

 From types and sizes to functions and features, find out how to choose the right freestanding oven for your kitchen.

-Radiant cooktops take time to heat up and cool down and they’re less efficient than induction cooktops due to heat loss.
-But they’ll work with any cookware and are typically less expensive than induction cooktops.
+But they take time to heat up and cool down and they’re less efficient than induction cooktops due to heat loss.

-Dual-fuel freestanding ovens have an electric oven and a gas cooktop that provides instant on-off heat for excellent cooking control.
 But, since they use gas and a flame, they’re not as safe as electric cooktops.
-And their hobs aren’t as easy to clean as smooth ceramic cooktops.
+And the hobs aren’t as easy to clean as smooth ceramic cooktops.

-Costs of installing and using a dual-fuel oven
+Costs of installing and using an oven with a gas cooktop

 You should employ the help of an electrician to check your home’s wiring to make sure your oven of choice is compatible.
 Some can draw too much power for older wiring or fuse boxes.

-The dual-fuel oven cooktops in our test run on reticulated natural gas.
-But they can also be converted to use bottled LPG.
+Ovens with gas cooktops typically run on reticulated natural gas.
+But they can also usually be converted to use bottled LPG.
 This might be the best choice if you don’t use gas for home and water heating but want it for cooking.

 Whether natural gas or LPG, you’ll need a licensed gasfitter for the install, and a gas certificate issued to confirm it’s been done correctly.